sysconf/sysconf.drupal/doc/howto-manipulate.md

 [How to setup Gitted for an application](doc/howto-create-new.md).

-As usual, the ```git fetch container-name``` command alone will not merge anything into your local branch, it only update the *container-name* remote branches, likely ```container-name/master```.
+As usual, the ```git fetch container-name``` command alone will not merge anything into your local branch, it only updates the *container-name* remote branches, likely ```container-name/master```.

 Now, since the state data is fetched, it is like having a backup.
 You